Mad TV season 6: Summary

 Mad TV began its 6th season with several cast changes.
 Pat Kilbane and original cast member Phil LaMarr left the show at the end of the 5th season.
 Returning repertory players Alex Borstein, Mo Collins, Michael McDonald, Will Sasso, Aries Spears, Nicole Sullivan, and Debra Wilson were joined by Nelson Ascencio (a featured player from last season) and newcomer Christian Duguay.
 Andrew Daly, Dannah Feinglass, Jeff Richards, and Stephnie Weir were added as featured players.

 Cast members reprised many of their well-known characters and schticks.
-Alex Borstein and Will Sasso interviewed celebrities at red-carpet events, while Sasso performed celebrity impersonations of Robert De Niro and Fred Durst of Limp Bizkit.
+Alex Borstein and Will Sasso interviewed celebrities at red-carpet events, while Sasso performed celebrity impersonations of Robert De Niro, Lance Bass of NSYNC, Arnold Schwarzenegger, Louie Anderson, and Fred Durst of Limp Bizkit.
 Mo Collins appeared as Doreen Larkin, Trina Moss, Lorraine Swanson, and Liz Whitman-Goldfarb.
 Debra Wilson and Aries Spears appeared frequently as Whitney Houston and Bobby Brown.

 The cast also added several new characters.
 Michael McDonald portrayed the Depressed Persian Tow Truck Man (later named Mofaz), an irritable American immigrant who uses pop culture references to illustrate his and his family's shortcomings.
 Stephnie Weir played Dot Goddard, a 7-year-old girl whose intelligence pales next to her twin sister, Karen (Alex Borstein), a child genius who has written several books, found cures for diseases and planned NASA expeditions.
 Michael McDonald and Mo Collins played Dot's parents, who treasure Karen but despise and often shun and abuse Dot.
 Stephnie Weir also unveiled the characters Mrs. Campbell, a curious old lady, and Dr. Kylie, an immature, party-loving doctor.
 Season 5 guests Seth Green and Susan Sarandon returned periodically during season 6.

 Christian Duguay impersonated Jay Leno, President George W. Bush, and NSYNC member Joey Fatone.
-Duguay also played hyperactive preteen Edward and Loopgarue of "Loopgarue & Hulahoop," with Mo Collins as Hulahoop.
+Duguay also played hyperactive teen Edward and Loopgarue of "Loopgarue & Hulahoop," with Mo Collins as Hulahoop.

 At the end of season six, another original cast member (Nicole Sullivan) left while Nelson Ascencio and Dannah Feinglass were fired.
 Jeff Richards famously left in the middle of season six and was hired as a cast member on Mad TV's rival show, Saturday Night Live (becoming one of only two cast members to do so) and stayed on SNL for two and a half years.

 This season also had five additional episodes created in the event that a Writers Guild of America strike would halt production.
 These episodes ended up being extra episodes for season seven.